10 Best HVAC Companies in Duluth, GA

 • Heat pump: Heat pumps exchange warm and cold air between your home and the outdoors.
 They don't produce their own heat or AC, so they function best in moderate climates and may not be as effective during Duluth's hot summers.

-• Packaged heating and air: Packaged HVAC systems work well in smaller houses.
-They consist of a single combined heating and air conditioning unit, commonly located in a basement or attic.
+• Packaged heating and air: Packaged HVAC systems work well in smaller homes.
+They consist of a single combined air conditioner and heating unit, typically located in a basement or attic.
 This unit is typically small, energy-efficient, and straightforward to maintain.

 HVAC maintenance prices differ based on the specific services required.
 HVAC systems can be complex and potentially require a number of services.
 Costs for typical jobs are as follows: